 If an individual is injured on property owned by Washington D.C., they may be unsure of how to bring a lawsuit against the District.
 The Tort Liability Division handles claims against Washington D.C. for matters related to property damage or personal injury.
 The Tort Liability Division requires that all lawsuits are filed against the District are filed within 6 months of the date of the accident.
 If an injured party fails to bring a lawsuit within 6 months of the accident, they will no longer be eligible to bring any legal action because they failed to abide by the statute of limitations.

 Contact a Washington D.C.
-Premises Liability Attorney
+Snow & Ice Accident Lawyer

 If you have been the victim of an accident on snow or ice, you may be suffering from a serious injury.
 The attorneys at Trombly & Singer understand that you may be subject to high medical expenses, lost wages, and a number of other burdens as a result of the accident.
 Our firm is prepared to help you recover significant compensation for your injuries.
 It is important to have strong legal representation to guide you through the complexities of bringing a personal injury lawsuit.
 Contact the attorneys at Trombly & Singer, PLLC today to provide you with quality legal services after an accident.